 - Cucumber Salsa or Cranberry Salsa (add to tacos, fajitas, eggs or even salad)

-- Coconut Oil Mayonnaise (or if you prefer, use extra virgin olive oil and cage-free organic egg yolks)
+- Homemade Mayonnaise (or if you prefer, use extra virgin olive oil and cage-free organic egg yolks)

 Remember that condiments are flavor enhancers.
 That means they shouldn’t be used in huge quantities or treated like staples of your diet.
 While certain condiments are considered healthy and contribute nutrients to your diet, it’s still best to use them in moderation.
 For example, the sodium in even healthy condiments still adds up, especially if you pile them on.
 Keep an eye on your serving.
 Stick to one to two teaspoons for burgers, sandwiches, salads, etc., or one to two tablespoons for dressings and marinades.